pyhopper/pyhopper/docs/quickstart.rst

 :meth:`pyhopper.choice` requires a :code:`list` of possible values for this hyperparameter.
 Similar to before, we can provide an initial guess.
 In case the values in the list are provided in a **structured order**, setting the :code:`is_ordinal` argument indicates pyhopper to preserve this order when sampling.
-For instance, in the example below, the parameter :code:`"opt"` has no ordering but :code:`"dropout"` has, making pyhopper sample only adjacent items.
+For instance, in the example below, the parameter :code:`"opt"` has no ordering but :code:`"dropout"` has, making pyhopper sample items adjacent to the current best value.

 .. code-block:: python